How @iBizAfrica is helping entrepreneurs turn their innovations into successful businesses

 Dr Sevilla said that for many companies, their staff are engrossed in many issues and do not have time to innovate, however, the young people want to take advantage of such opportunities to grow their innovations, so the Incubator connects them with companies that might be interested in their innovations.

-Dr. Sevella stated that even those entrepreneurs who do not qualify for funding, the training they receive at the Incubator will enable them to succeed.
+Although some entrepreneurs do not qualify for funding, the training they receive at the Incubator enables them to succeed.
 It also provides them validation which positions them where they can develop their business and attract other potential investors.

 As part of the program, startups participate in 12 weeks of business incubation training at Strathmore University.
-The winners of the 2024 cohort, who graduated in October, include Moma Renewable Energy, Hayah Cradle to Bloom, Zidallie (Nelly Alili), Gwiji for Women (Zaoshinani), Zaoshinani AerialGIS, and PsychCare Clinic.
+The winners of the 2024 cohort, who graduated in October, include Moma Renewable Energy, Hayah Bloom, Zidallie (Nelly Alili), Gwiji for Women, Zaoshinani, AerialGIS, and PsychCare Clinic.

 Since its inception, the program has provided USD 390,000 in seed funding in total with each winner receiving seed money of KES.
 1.3 million while also receiving market expansion opportunities and innovation training by @iLabAfrica.

-Dr. Sevilla also highlighted that for a business to succeed, the entrepreneur needs to have passion and be real.
-If the idea is not working, the entrepreneur should try something different.
+He also highlighted that for a business to succeed, the entrepreneur needs to have passion and be real.
+So, when one idea is not working, the entrepreneur should try something different.

-Dr Seville has also been a member of several committees formed by the Ministry of Education, the Ministry of Research, Technical Training and Technology, the Ministry of Telecommunications, the Commission of Higher Education, and the Kenyan ICT Board, he has advised on issues like the drafting of national policies in ICT, ICT and Education, Cybersecurity, development of National CS/IT Syllabus for secondary and university education, and the adoption of a National ICT Strategy.
+He has also been a member of several committees such as the Ministry of Education, the Ministry of Research, Technical Training and Technology, the Ministry of Telecommunications, the Commission of Higher Education, and the Kenyan ICT Board, where he has advised on drafting of national policies in ICT, ICT and Education, Cybersecurity, development of National CS/IT Syllabus for secondary and university education, and the adoption of a National ICT Strategy.

-In 1991 he spear-headed the creation of the Information Technology Centre (ICT) at Strathmore and served as its first Director until October 2002.
-He has been a member of the Management Board of Strathmore University for over 20 years, Dean of the Faculty of Information Technology and Deputy Vice-Chancellor for Research and Quality Assurance.
+In 1991 he led the creation of the Information Technology Centre (ICT) at Strathmore and served as its first Director until October 2002.
+He has been a member of the Management Board of Strathmore University for over 20 years, Dean of the Faculty of Information Technology, and Deputy Vice-Chancellor for Research and Quality Assurance.

 Under his leadership, @iBizAfrica has supported over 1,000 startups and incubated notable ventures like PurpInk, MLedger, Denri, and Benacare among others.

-Accelerators help startups grow quickly by providing resources, mentorship, and funding and by joining tech hubs, startups gain valuable knowledge and skills that help them grow businesses.
-They gain access to expert advice and resources to help them overcome common challenges startups face.
-Additionally, they get the opportunity to network with other entrepreneurs and investors, which can help them build valuable connections and partnerships.
+Accelerators help startups grow quickly by providing resources, mentorship, and funding, and by joining tech hubs, startups gain valuable knowledge and skills that help them grow businesses.
+They additionally gain access to expert advice and resources to help them overcome common challenges startups encounter.
+Additionally, they get the opportunity to network with other entrepreneurs and investors, which can propel them to build valuable connections and partnerships.

-Currently, Kenya has a growing number of startup accelerators, Research shows that there are currently over 50 startup accelerators and incubators in Kenya.
-Some of the Tech hubs in Kenya include; The Developers Circles from Facebook, Africa’s Talking Elarian Community, iHub, Google Developer Groups, and Zindua School Tech Community among others.
+The number of startup accelerators and Incubators in Kenya is on the rise, research shows that there are currently over 50 including, The Developers Circles from Facebook, Africa’s Talking Elarian Community, iHub, Google Developer Groups, and Zindua School Tech Community among others.

 Share this